rikluost/athlete_hr_predict/README.md

 - 240-sec training window, trained model 2.31
 - 300-sec training window, trained model 2.31

+Secondly, the prediction with the test dataset was tested to n-seconds in future, both for the naive model and the LSTM model.

 MAE figures for models predicting to future from 5 seconds to one minute.
 These are all with 120-second training window:
 - 5-sec naive base line 1.19, trained model 0.89
 - 10-sec naive base line 2.27, trained model 1.38
-- 15-sec naive base line 3.26, trained model 1.83
+- 15-sec naive base line 3.26, trained model 1.81
-- 20-sec naive naive base line 4.16, trained model 2.37
+- 20-sec naive naive base line 4.16, trained model 2.23
-- 25-sec naive naive base line 5.00, trained model 2.81
+- 25-sec naive naive base line 5.00, trained model 2.82
-- 30-sec naive base line 5.76, trained model 3.27
+- 30-sec naive base line 5.76, trained model 3.22
-- 35-sec naive base line 6.44, trained model 3.65
+- 35-sec naive base line 6.44, trained model 3.73
-- 40-sec naive base line 7.06, trained model 4.37
+- 40-sec naive base line 7.06, trained model 4.18
 - 50-sec naive base line 8.24, trained model 5.05
 - 60-sec naive base line 9.39, trained model 6.06

-## Discussion and analysis
+## Analysis and discussion

-Under works

-The MAE with the model is clearly better than the naive model.
-Relatively best performance seems to be between 10 and 35 seconds, where the predicted values provide most meaningful improvement.
+The MAE reflects to the absolute error of the heart rate prediction.
+The MAE is clearly better than the naive model, and is nearly half of the error at 15-seconds to 25-seconds future predictions range.
+Relatively best performance seems to be between 10 and 35 seconds, where the predicted values provide most meaningful improvement when compared to the naive assumption.

 ![t40r](https://github.com/rikluost/athlete_hr_predict/blob/master/graphs/SUMMARY.png)

-The model training was tested with various training window durations.
+The model training was tested with various training history lengths.
+The graph here represents prediction to 20-seconds in the future with the moving history window ranging from 15 seconds to 5 minutes.
+The best performance was found with 120-second history.

 ![t40r](https://github.com/rikluost/athlete_hr_predict/blob/master/graphs/SUMMARY_t.png)

+## Conclusion

+The method works and can improve the mean absolute error of the naive assumption that heart rate is the same as it is now 20 seconds from now by 50% with training history of 120-seconds.
+Further study on different deep learning architectures could further improve the simple model udes in this study.

 ## References